Richie Petitbon: Personal life and family

 Petitbon's older brother, John Petitbon, also attended Jesuit High School and led it to the Louisiana AA football championship in 1946.
 John attended Notre Dame for college, and played in the NFL.
 His NFL career was interrupted by his service as a marine in Korea, winning an NFL championship in 1955 with the Cleveland Browns after his return from the war.

 Petitbon's son, Richie Petitbon Jr., played football for the University of Maryland Terrapins in the 1980s, and Petitbon Jr.'s son, Carson Petitbon, played quarterback at St. Mary's High School in Annapolis, Maryland, his home town.
 He is a current player for the Terrapins.
-Carson's brother, Richie Petitbon III played offensive line at the University of Alabama and the University of Illinois, and his other brother Luke is an offensive lineman at Wake Forest University.
+Carson's brother, Richie Petitbon III played offensive line at the University of Alabama and the University of Illinois, and his other brother Luke was an offensive lineman at Wake Forest University and Florida State University.

 After the NFL, Richie Petitbon joined his son's Alarm Company called "Petitbon Alarm Company."